Brave-Project/Testalisation/README.md

 # Testalisation
-This is a Beta for the great and wonderful project name "Brave" :bird:
+This is a Beta for the great and wonderful project named "Brave" :bird:
 Dont be shy and take the sunshine
 I'm rapper I eat some Burger